rivalrockets/rivalrockets.github.com/_posts/2008-08-20-end-of-summer.md

 categories:
   - Humor
 ---
 > Mr. Costanza.
 Your legs have sustained extensive trauma.
 Apparently your body was in the state of advanced atrophy, due to a period of extreme inactivity.
-But with a lot of hard work and a little bit of luck, I think there&#8217;s a good chance you may, one day, walk again.
+But with a lot of hard work and a little bit of luck, I think there's a good chance you may, one day, walk again.

-Sean, we&#8217;re all hoping for the best.  hang in there buddy!
+Sean, we're all hoping for the best.  hang in there buddy!

 Now, who wants to go out for coffee?